 Preparation

-Heat a pan and add olive oil.
+Heat a pan, add olive oil.

 Thoroughly mix everything together and fry for another 8 minutes over medium heat.